ZedWalter/DataStructuresFinal/Trees/Trees.md

 ## **Introduction**

 Trees are a lot like the linked lists that we just learned about.
 They are made up of nodes and each node is connected to each other by pointers.
-The thing that makes trees unique from linked lists, is that nodes can connect to multiple different noedes.
-Trees is actually a overall category and is often broken up into 3 subcategories: binary, binary search, and balanced binary search.
+The thing that makes trees unique from linked lists, is that nodes can connect to multiple different nodes.
+Trees is actually an overall category and is often broken up into 3 subcategories: binary, binary search, and balanced binary search.

 #### Understanding Trees
-If we extrapolate from the binary in the name binary trees we can initiall understand that there is 2.
+If we extrapolate from the binary in the name binary trees, we can initially understand that there is 2.
 But 2 of what?
 Trees allow you to connect a node to multiple other nodes, binary trees limit these node connections to just 2. depending on where these nodes are in a given tree, we give them different names.
 Refer to the image below to see what position gives each node it's category.

 <!-- Stack image -->
 <figure>